 Environmental sustainability requirements for Renaissance museums

 Through our actions and investment we are committed to embedding environmental sustainability in the arts and cultural sector.
 As part of our new funding agreements, we have asked our Major partner museums and Museum development providers to develop an Environmental Policy and Action Plan to measure and improve their environmental impact and carbon footprint.
-These will need to be in place by 1 April 2013.
-Find out more information here.
+Find out more.